ifranda/VaporDocumentationWebsite/docs/html/_sources/downloads/vaporOnCasper.rst

 .. code-block:: console

-    ssh -t -l YOUR_USERNAME casper.ucar.edu /glade/u/apps/opt/vncmgr/bin/vncmgr create VAPOR -A PROJECT_CODE -t 2:00:00 --gl-desktop
+    ssh -t -l YOUR_USERNAME casper.ucar.edu /glade/u/apps/opt/vncmgr/bin/vncmgr create VAPOR -A PROJECT_CODE -t 4:00:00 --gl-desktop

 .. note::

-    * The ``--gl-desktop`` flag allows the server to use GPU resources.
+    * The ``--gl-desktop`` flag allows the server to use GPU resources, which is important for running VAPOR.
-    * The ``-t 2:00:00`` flag specifies the amount of time the VNC server will run (in this case, two hours).
-Without this tag, the command will default to four hours.
+    * The ``-t 4:00:00`` flag specifies the time the server will run for in HH:MM:SS format.
+The default is 4 hours and the maximum is 24 hours.
-    * For more details, you can run vncmgr --help when signed into Casper.
+    * For more details, you can run ``vncmgr --help`` when signed into Casper.

 2. After following the prompts to log in, you should get a message that looks like this: